herpiko/herpiko.github.io/_posts/2023-03-07-datadog-apm-tracing-in-golang.md

 ### Nested flamegraph

-At the code below I put tracer.StartSpanFromContext at the start of the function.
-You can see r.Context() is passed to another function.
-This context contains important tracing metadata like process-id and runtime-id that helped Datadog to build visual flamegraph of your performance profiling later.
+At the code below I put `tracer.StartSpanFromContext` at the start of the function.
+You can see `r.Context()` is passed to another function.
+This context contains important tracing metadata like `process-id` and r`untime-id` that helped Datadog to build visual flamegraph of your performance profiling later.
 ```
 func functionA(ctx context.Context) {
         span, _ := tracer.StartSpanFromContext(ctx, "functionA", tracer.ResourceName("someParam"))